 After all, if you love photography, you’ll need to occasionally stop to take some shots.
 Or maybe it’s time for lunch and a rest before you set off again!
 Remember, it’s mostly a recreational activity, so speed hike whenever you want on whichever part of a trail you want.

-Particularly during the pandemic, it’s vital to maintain physical distancing to help prevent the spread of COVID-19.
-This presents a challenge to speed hikers who would usually zip in and out of crowds when on a trail.
-So there needs to be some adjustment and common sense in place when partaking in this activity.
+There needs to be some adjustment and common sense in place when partaking in this activity.
 Before you speed hike, consider these questions below.
-It’ll make you a much more thoughtful speed hiker, and person in general.
+It’ll make us all more thoughtful fast hikers!

 - Is the trail crowded?
-If a trail is busy, speed hiking may mean that you break the physical distancing protocol.
-So if the trail is too busy, you may not want to speed hike.
-Alternatively, if there are just busy sections of the trail, like at lookouts or viewpoints, you’ll just need to slow down, and/or let people pass just as you always would on a trail.
+If a trail is busy, you may not want to speed hike.
+Alternatively, if there are just busy sections of the trail, like at lookouts or viewpoints, you’ll just need to slow down or let people pass just as you always would on a trail.
 Just because you are speed hiking doesn’t give you an excuse to be an arse hole on the trail.

 - Is the trail narrow?
 If the trail you’re on is too narrow, speed hiking may not be practically possible.
 You may accidentally knock into people or be prevented from moving as quickly as possible.
-To avoid disappointment, perhaps pick and choose the right trails to speed hike on.
+To avoid disappointment, perhaps pick and choose the right trails for this activity.

 - What’s the terrain like?
 Is it slippery or rocky?
 Is scrambling required?
 Are you needing to hike close to a cliff’s edge?
 Under no circumstances is it okay to speed hike on trails that require you to slow down to take care.

-Speed hiking is mostly a recreational activity.
-Plus, all in all, it’s essentially just faster than usual hiking.
-So if you are unfazed about what time you are completing trails in, and just want to speed hike for fun, then we have good news for you!
-You’re more than welcome to speed hike in all of your usual hiking gear.
+As mentioned, speed hiking is mostly a recreational activity.
+All in all, it’s essentially just faster than usual walking.
+So if you are unfazed about what time you are completing trails, and just want to speed hike for fun, then we have good news for you!
+You’re more than welcome to speed hike in your usual hiking gear.
 There’s no need to go out of your way to buy ‘speed hiking gear’ or specialist equipment.
 Most people are speed hiking in their usual hiking gear without even knowing!

 However, with that being said, speed hikers traditionally travel lighter.
 That makes sense, as the heavier your gear and the more you carry, the slower you’ll go and the more energy you’ll use.
-Logically, having lighter and less gear may help you speed hike faster, so you can accomplish all of the distance or trails that you want to accomplish in a day.
+Logically, having lighter and less gear may help you walk faster, so you can accomplish all of the distance or trails that you want to do in a day.

-So without going into exact detail about every single piece of hiking equipment, we’re going to cover just the basics that you may want to consider when speed hiking.
-Tim Ashelford from We Are Explorers categorised the essential gear nicely into five categories.
-This includes:
+So without going into exact detail about every single piece of hiking equipment, we’re going to just cover the basics that you may want to consider when speed hiking.
+This includes the following gear.

 - Footwear